-Are you able to use your EHIC when you are traveling to France?
+Are you able to use your GHIC (Previously know as EHIC) when you are traveling to France?
 What should you do if you need medical treatment in France?
 Public healthcare is different depending on the country you are in.
 It means that you may have to pay a contribution in some countries.
 Here is what you need to know before visiting France.

 Visitors to France

 In case of an emergency, you may want to visit the accident and emergency (A&E) called “Les Urgences” in French.
 If you want to contact an ambulance, please dial 112, or 114 for hearing assisted.
 Calling A&E in France is free of charge from any fixed or mobile phone.
 Please remain calm and give the maximum amount of details this way the emergency services will be able to act quickly.
 You will need to be very precise about where you are, who you are, what happened, how many people require medical assistance, and if there were weapons involved or not.

 Usually, most emergency services speak English but there is no guarantee, so we recommend you to seek assistance from a local for translation.
 In France, a Doctor will have to confirm whether or not you need an ambulance, otherwise, you may be charged for it.